S3N4T0R-0X0/APTs-Adversary-Simulation/Iranian APT/Charming Kitten/README.md

-Recent campaigns have targeted entities in Egypt, Saudi Arabia, the UAE, Turkey, Hungary, Turkmenistan, Israel, and South America.
+Recent campaigns (Operation Olalampo) have targeted entities in Egypt, Saudi Arabia, the UAE, Turkey, Hungary, Turkmenistan, Israel, and South America.
 These attacks demonstrate the group’s ability to pivot between sectors while conducting multiple operations simultaneously.
 The campaign was active throughout 2025 and 2026.
 This simulation is based on research from

 Palo Alto Unit 42:
 [https://unit42.paloaltonetworks.com/boggy-serpens-threat-assessment/](https://unit42.paloaltonetworks.com/boggy-serpens-threat-assessment/)